snowsenpai/nodejs-ts-api/README.md

 Test files end with **.spec.ts** for unit tests and **.test.ts** for integration tests, see [project structure](#project-structure).

 ### Running tests

-[Jest](https://jestjs.io/) in used for assertions and mocks while [supertest](https://www.npmjs.com/package/supertest) is used to test the servers endpoints and routes.

 ##### Run a single test file